seanrmurphy/go-vecty-swagger/frontend/README.md

-# The go-fullstack Frontend
+# The go-vecty-swagger Frontend

-The frontend provided here is the TodoMVC example provided by the vecty project with some very modest modifications to communicate with the backend.
+The frontend provided here is the TodoMVC example provided by the vecty project with some modest modifications to communicate with the backend using Swagger.

 The frontend can be run directly on your local machine or it can be run from an S3 bucket with CORS enabled.
 Basic instructions for each of these options are